arduino-libraries/Arduino_PowerManagement/docs/README.md

 ##  Low Power

 ### Sleep Modes
 The Renesas and ST chips that are supported by this library have a slightly different way of handling sleep, and very different ways of calling those modes.
 For example ST calls the deepest sleep mode *Standby* while Renesas calls the most light sleep mode *Standby*.
-To reduce the confusion, and to have a universal API for both architectures we have selected two sleep modes and simply called them: **Sleep** and **Deep Sleep**:
+To reduce the confusion, and to have a universal API for both architectures we have selected two sleep modes and simply called them: **Sleep** and **Standby**:

 #### Sleep
 * **Function**: Reduces the microcontroller's power usage to about half of its normal consumption.